HFCherish/modeling-training/basics/ioc/readme.md

             1. use key (contains qualifier and toInjectClass) to get binding instance -15: 15
             1. can use @name to qualify the instantiation of fields -15 : 47
             1. can use @name to qualify the instantiation of method parameters -10 : 8
+        2. self defined qualifier:
+            1. create self defined qualifier -5: 5
-        2. self defined qualifier -15:
+            2. use self defined qualifier to qualify field -15:
+            2. use self defined qualifier to qualify method parameters -10: